bazholifield/spanish-english-transformer/README.md

 ES: Es importante garantizar los derechos fundamentales de todos los ciudadanos.
 EN: It is important that we need to have the rights of our citizens.
 ```
-Not a bad first clause.
-Falls apart after that, but the core meaning is there.
+The general meaning is present, but missing specifics.
+It falls apart after this first sentence, but this example shows promise.

 **Personal/colloquial — completely off:**
 ```